MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/forecast-recalculation-methods.md

 | You updated the forecast hierarchy. | Updated at the end of the day | Updated only after a manual recalculation | Updated at the end of the month |
 | You adjusted the forecast value for Q4 | Updated immediately | Updated immediately | Updated immediately |

-## What's calculated when the recalculation happens?
+## What happens during recalculation?

-When recalculation happens the following updates are made to the forecast data:
+When recalculation happens, the following updates are made to the forecast data:

 -	The aggregation and roll-ups for the underlying data are recalculated.

--	Any target or quota changes are checked and updated.

 -	Any other changes affecting the forecast values are refreshed.

 - Changes to the forecast hierarchy are applied only after a full recalculation.

 > [!NOTE]
-> - Only the current forecast period is recalculated for manual.
+> - Only the current forecast period is recalculated when the daily job runs.
 > - No changes are made to the forecast values that were manually adjusted.
 > - No changes are made to the **Prediction** column.
 Predictions are only recalculated after every seven days.
 Hover over the information icon on the column header to view the last recalculation date.